google/fhir-gateway/README.md

 # Modules

-The proxy consists of a core, which is in the [server](server) module, and a set of _access-checker_ plugins, which can be implemented by third parties and added to the proxy server.
-Two sample plugins are implemented in the [plugins](plugins) module.
-There is also a sample `exec` module which shows how all pieces can be woven together into a single Spring Boot app.
+The FHIR Gateway consists of a core, which is in the [server](server) module, and a set of _access-checker_ plugins, which can be implemented by third parties and added to the proxy server.

+* Two sample plugins are implemented in the [plugins](plugins) module.
+* There is also a sample `exec` module which shows how all pieces can be woven together into a single Spring Boot app.

 To build all modules, from the root run:

 ```shell
 mvn package